The Truth About Tonewood: Sound, Craft, and Controversy

 A Living Legacy

-Tonewood is not just material — it’s an acoustic foundation.
-Each species carries distinct physical properties: density, stiffness, internal damping, and grain orientation.
-These factors determine how sound waves travel through the wood, influencing resonance, sustain, and tonal balance.
+Tonewood is more than a raw material — it is the acoustic foundation of the instrument.
+Each species embodies a unique set of physical characteristics: density, stiffness, internal damping, and grain orientation.
+These parameters shape the way sound waves propagate through the wood, ultimately defining its resonance, sustain, and overall tonal balance.

 Want to Build Your Own Custom Guitar?